-This module describes what an MFL assessment is and why conducting an assessment is important.
+This module describes what a Master Facility List (MFL) assessment is and why conducting an assessment is important.
 The module focuses on assessment of seven key areas that inform recommendations and next steps in establishing or strengthening an MFL.
 The module also outlines potential challenges and implementation considerations that can arise when conducting an assessment of an MFL.